fdelgadodelapuente/fdelgadodelapuente.github.io/research/tectonics.md

 <img style="float: center;" src="/images/tdx12m_magallanes.png">
-12 m DEM of the Magallanes fault and 1949 surface rupture.
+12 m shaded relief TanDEM-X DEM of spanning the Magallanes Fagnano fault.
+The red arrows show a ~25 km long segment of the 1949 rupture.

 <img style="float: center;" src="/images/U_EW.png">
 Time series of eastward displacement recorded by two GNSS stations located 7.5 km north and south from the Magallanes Fagnano fault.
 The difference of 2 mm/yr in the mean velocity between the two stations is due to the shallow coupling of the fault.